gundermanc/clown-car/README.md

 ## Why make something so seemingly pointless?
 ClownCar was created for the convenience of the network admin or busy dev who needs to be able to build portable, easily modified tools for use across many machines.
-It has several marked advantages over tools made in programming languages.
+It has several marked advantages over tools made with programming languages.
 For one, Powershell is portable to all Windows workstations and servers and is rather lightweight.
 Furthermore, the Powershell ISE (the IDE for Powershell) comes preinstalled on all Windows machines.
 This means that tweaking